|2||Iranshahr, Sistan and Baluchestan|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Najafabad air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Arak is currently 2.7 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Sensitive groups should reduce outdoor exercise|

 |Thursday, Aug 11|

 Moderate 83 US AQI